nicholaskajoh/alphacoder.xyz/content/blog/grpc-nodejs-interservice-communication.md

 Another challenge, the one we'll be exploring in this article, is communication contracts.
 Is service A expecting what service B is sending?
 And will service A return what service B expects?
 Any misconception between two services trying to communicate can lead to hard to debug errors of which I'm all too familiar with, sadly.

 A common technique for data exchange is sending JSON payloads over HTTP.
 That is, [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 You're probably conversant with REST.
 It's a great medium if "strict" contracts are established.
 The problem with REST as a strategy for interservice communication, in my opinion, is that contracts can't be enforced at program level.
-In other words, there's no collective agreement of what must be sent and/or received.
+In other words, there's no collective agreement of what must be sent and/or received between two applications.

 This is where RPC comes in.
 RPC stands for __Remote Procedure Call__.
 It is a protocol programs use to make function calls to other programs running on other machines over a network.
 Aside enforcing data exchange "contracts" between programs (or services), a benefit of RPC over REST is that [it provides the opportunity for making interservice communication faster](https://stackoverflow.com/a/44937371/6293466) through features such as message compression and first-class load balancing.

 In this tutorial, we'll be using gRPC for interservice communication. gRPC is an open source RPC framework initially developed by Google, built on top of [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) and Protocol Buffers for low latency and highly scalable distributed systems.
 We'll build our gRPC server and client with Node.js, but gRPC supports several other languages.
-Plus you can use two different languages if you want or need to.
+Plus, you can use two (or more) different languages if you want or need to.

-# Ride-hailing services
+# Example project
-We'll be writing two microservices that communicate with each other: _fare estimator service_ and _geo-fences service_.
-These are the kinds of services you might find in a microservices-based ride-hailing app like [Uber](https://www.uber.com/) or [Lyft](https://www.lyft.com).
+We'll be writing two Node.js microservices that communicate with each other:
-The fare estimator service is a small REST API that

 # Project setup